aspose-pdf/Aspose.PDF-Documentation/net/get-started/basics-of-dom-api/_index.md

 The Aspose.PDF for .NET is composed of two parts:

-- Aspose.PDF for .NET DOM API
+- Aspose.PDF for .NET DOM API.
-- Aspose.PDF.Facades (old Aspose.PDF.Kit for .NET)
+- Aspose.PDF.Facades (old Aspose.PDF.Kit for .NET).

 You'll find the details of each of these areas below.

 ### Aspose.PDF for .NET DOM API